Picalines/outer-scout-blender/README.md

 ### 4. Make a camera

-Put the camera in Blender and animate it
+Put the camera in Blender and animate it.
+In addition to position and rotation, you can animate its `focal length`, `lens shift`, `clip start/end` and `sensor size`.
+You can try adding camera shake using the [camera shakify addon](https://github.com/EatTheFuture/camera_shakify)

 <p>
   <img alt="camera configuration" src="https://github.com/Picalines/outer-scout-blender/assets/42614422/dcfa8e15-fc74-4b4d-b74b-df7997b08cd1" width="30%" align="middle">